GreenThumbProject/docs/docs/research/articles/optimal-conditions.md

 Using machine learning to find optimal nutrient and environmental conditions for plant growth.

+> **Primary Reference**: Paper [1] - "Nutrient optimization for plant growth in Aquaponic irrigation using Machine Learning for small training datasets"

 ## Research Question

 > "What are the optimal conditions for this plant species?"